cioccarellia/billing-protector/README.md

 - At the end of December 2018, Lucky Patcher 8.0.0 was released, along with the possibility to randomize package name and make the app invisible from Google Play Protect and other defense systems.
 The 5th of January, BillingProtector 1.1.0 update introduces support for custom package parameter matching and comes along with the ability of detecting every masked lucky patcher installation
 - Lucky Patcher (12 March 2018) had a nasty trick which allowed them to show their label normally, [but instread with different charset](https://twitter.com/ACioccarelli/status/1105249064147472385), avoiding normal detction.
-BillingProtector 1.1.1 detects that version, the Lucky Patcher emulation server, Installer and the Proxy package to bypass app purchase logic.
+BillingProtector 1.3.0 detects that version, the Lucky Patcher emulation server, Installer and the Proxy to bypass app purchase mechanism.

 # Setup